evgenii-egorov/evgenii-egorov.github.io/_pages/about.md

   - /about.html
 ---

-I am working in the field of deep learning and machine learning.

-My current research focuses on approximate probabilistic inference.
+I am working in the field of machine learning in the [AMLab](http://amlab.science.uva.nl), University of Amsterdam.
+My supervisiors are Max Welling and Roberto Bondesan.
+I did a bit in the interplay between deep generative models and MCMC methods.
+My current research is focused on Quantum Error Correction.
 I’m interested in the following research areas and methods:

+- Quantum Error Correction
+- QFT on lattice
+- Geometric measure theory
-- Geometric measure theory, MCMC, PDE and Symmetries.
+- MCMC, PDE and Symmetries
-- Information geometry, variational inference, (Bayesian) deep learning.

 See my [publications](https://scholar.google.ru/citations?user=LwVVunEAAAAJ).
 I am happy to collaborate or give a talk.

-Also, I did apply projects for Sberbank, Huawei and Gazprom.
+Also, I did applied/research projects for Huawei and other large companies, including 5G simulation and petrol related PDE solving.
 I can do this for your company too!